Terms & Conditions

 XIII.
 Cancellation of the Housing Contract

 Housing contracts are for the academic year.
 Each student wishing to cancel housing must complete and submit the Housing Release Request Form to the Office of Residence Life.
-Contracts cancelled on or before July 1 will result in the loss of the housing deposit ($400).
-Residents who cancel their annual housing contracts after July 1 will pay a cancellation fee of 15% of the annual room rate plus loss of the housing deposit ($400).
-Residents will also be responsible for housing charges incurred during their stay in the residence halls and will be charged accordingly as defined in Section IV.
+Contracts cancelled on or before July 1 will result in the loss of the housing deposit.
+Residents will also be responsible for housing changes incurred during their stay in the residence halls and will be charged acordingly as defined in section IV: Refunds and Billing Adjustments.

 ALL CANCELLATION FEES WILL BE PLACED ON YOUR STUDENT BILL.